Open Source Initiative: License approval process

+Open Source AI Definition

+In 2022, OSI began work on an Open Source AI Definition (OSAID), inviting researchers, developers, and industry representatives to collaborate on a draft in a co-design process.

+The release of the Open Source Artificial Intelligence Definition (OSAID), first working drafts in up to September 2024, and then the final first version 1.0 was launched in October 2024.
+But "It doesn’t end with the Stable Version: We’ll need to define rules for maintenance and review of the Definition. ..."

 History

 As a campaign of sorts, "open source" was launched in 1998 by Christine Peterson, Jon "maddog" Hall, Larry Augustin, Eric S. Raymond, Bruce Perens, and others.

 The group adopted the Open Source Definition for open-source software, based on the Debian Free Software Guidelines.
 They also established the Open Source Initiative (OSI) as a steward organization for the movement.
 However, they were unsuccessful in their attempt to secure a trademark for 'open source' to control the use of the term.
 In 2008, in an apparent effort to reform governance of the organization, the OSI Board invited 50 individuals to join a "Charter Members" group; by 26 July 2008, 42 of the original invitees had accepted the invitations.
 The full membership of the Charter Members has never been publicly revealed, and the Charter Members group communicated by way of a closed-subscription mailing list, "osi-discuss", with non-public archives.

 In 2012, under the leadership of OSI director and then-president Simon Phipps, the OSI began transitioning towards a membership-based governance structure.
 The OSI initiated an Affiliate Membership program for "government-recognized non-profit charitable and not-for-profit industry associations and academic institutions anywhere in the world".
 Subsequently, the OSI announced an Individual Membership program and listed a number of Corporate Sponsors.